Sacred sites in Sri Lanka

 Each tradition tells its own origin story.
 Buddhists relate that the Buddha visited Sri Lanka three times, and on his final visit in the 6th century BCE, at the invitation of the god Saman, he left his footprint on this peak as an eternal symbol for worship.
 Hindus teach that while dancing to create the world, Lord Shiva stepped here, leaving his mark at a cosmic axis point.
 Muslims and some Christians tell of Adam, expelled from Paradise, landing on this peak and standing on one foot for a thousand years in penance—his tears of remorse becoming the gems for which Sri Lanka is famous.
 The indigenous Vedda people, predating all these traditions, recognized the mountain as the abode of Saman, guardian deity of the island.

-The mountain's sacred lineage begins with the Vedda veneration of Saman and extends through Buddhist royal patronage, Hindu integration, and Abrahamic interpretation.
-No tradition replaced another; each added to the accumulated meaning.
-The infrastructure of pilgrimage—steps, chains, shelters, tea stalls—represents the work of many hands across many centuries.
-The present-day pilgrimage continues patterns documented by medieval travelers.
+No tradition at Sri Pada replaced another; each added to the accumulated meaning, from the Vedda veneration of Saman through Buddhist royal patronage, Hindu integration, and Abrahamic interpretation.
+The infrastructure of pilgrimage—steps, chains, shelters, tea stalls—represents the work of many hands across many centuries, and the present-day pilgrimage continues patterns documented by medieval travelers.

 King Valagambahu